 Different planting objectives will impact on the size, shape, species and long-term management required for the site.
 For example a biodiversity corridor for native birds and animals will require a large range of indigenous species which have all the requirements needed by your local animals, whereas a timber belt will require different tree species and management techniques.

 When planning your tree planting project you need to answer these questions: why plant?, where will I plant?, what size area do I need?, how will I plant?, when will I plant? and what future management will this site require?
 This will help you put together a better picture of what is required.

 To ensure proper planning of your project, you need to understand that nurseries begin sowing seed in November/December for seedlings that you purchase in the following spring.
-So to ensure you get the number of plants you need and the right species please put in an order with your local nursery before the end of January for Spring plantings or end of August for Autumn plantings.
+So to ensure you get the number of plants you need and the right species please put in an order with OzTrees nursery from March for Autumn / Spring planting.

 So remember early planning is very important to ensure a successful project.

 How to Grow Successful Trees – Weed Control